beartype/beartype/README.rst

-The `PEP 585`_ standard first introduced by Python 3.9.0 deprecated (obsoleted) *most* of the `PEP 484`_ standard first introduced by Python 3.5.0 in the official typing_ module, scheduling all deprecated type hints to "...be removed from the typing_ module in the first Python version released 5 years after the release of Python 3.9.0."
+The `PEP 585`_ standard first introduced by Python 3.9.0 deprecated (obsoleted) *most* of the `PEP 484`_ standard first introduced by Python 3.5.0 in the official typing_ module.
+All deprecated type hints are slated to "be removed from the typing_ module in the first Python version released 5 years after the release of Python 3.9.0."
 Spoiler: Python 3.9.0 was released on October 5th, 2020.
+This means that:

-This means that **most of the "typing" module will be removed sometime in 2025 or 2026.**
+    **‼ Most of the "typing" module will be removed in 2025 or 2026.**

 If your codebase currently imports from the typing_ module, *most* of those imports will break under an upcoming Python release.
-This is what beartype is shouting about.
+This is what ``beartype`` is shouting about.
 Bad Changes™ are coming to dismantle your working code.

 Are We on the Worst Timeline?
 +++++++++++++++++++++++++++++

 Season Eight of *Game of Thrones* previously answered this question, but let's try again.
-You have three options to avert the looming disaster that threatens to destroy everything you hold precious (in descending order of sanity):
+You have three options to avert the looming disaster that threatens to destroy everything you hold dear (in ascending order of justice):

 #. **Drop Python < 3.9.** The easiest (but worst) solution is to unilaterally
    drop support for Python < 3.9 by globally replacing all deprecated `PEP 484`_-compliant type hints with equivalent `PEP 585`_-compliant type hints (e.g., ``typing.List[int]`` with ``list[int]``).
 This is really only ideal for closed-source proprietary projects with a limited userbase.
-All other projects should prefer one of the two other solutions outlined below.
+All other projects should prefer saner solutions outlined below.
 #. **Hide warnings.** The middle-finger way is to just squelch all deprecation
-   warnings with an ignore warning filter targeting the `BeartypeDecorHintPep484DeprecationWarning` category.
+   warnings with an ignore warning filter targeting the ``BeartypeDecorHintPep484DeprecationWarning`` category.
 On the one hand, this will still fail in 2025 or 2026 with fiery explosions and thus only constitutes a temporary workaround at best.
 On the other hand, this has the obvious advantage of preserving Python < 3.9 support with minimal to no refactoring costs.
-The two ways to do this have differing tradeoffs depending on who you want to suffer – your developers or your userbase:
+The two ways to do this have differing tradeoffs depending on who you want to suffer most – your developers or your userbase:

    .. code-block:: python